j-martin/nub/README.md

 ## Warning / Disclaimer

 Everything here is experimental and the commands set is subject to, and will, change.
-Also, when listing the manifests the list is also crap, until each project is properly update.
+Also, when listing the manifests the list is also incomplete, until each project is properly update.

 ![Our Lord Savior, Lil Bub!](https://upload.wikimedia.org/wikipedia/commons/thumb/3/3f/Lil_Bub_2013_%28crop_for_thumb%29.jpg/440px-Lil_Bub_2013_%28crop_for_thumb%29.jpg)

+## Installation

+    $ brew tap benchlabs/tools
+    $ brew install bub

 ## Usage